How to Manage Microsoft Edge Desktop Search Bar in Windows 11

 - User-Friendly: The interface is designed to be intuitive, making it easy for users to manage their search needs efficiently.

-Overall, the Edge desktop search bar provides a convenient way to streamline your web searching process directly from your desktop.
+Overall, the Edge desktop search bar provides a convenient method for streamlining web searches directly from the desktop.

 How do I change the search bar in Edge?